21 Wood Slat Accent Ideas for a Modern Kitchen

 quick seamless slat panel installation

-Mount the panels right onto the studs or drywall using black screws through the felt backing, or use super glue if you want to hide the fasteners.
-That felt backing also helps hide any seams, so it looks professional with almost no effort.
+Mount the panels directly to studs or drywall using screws through the felt backing, or use construction adhesive if you want to hide all fasteners.
+That backing also conceals seams between panels, so the finished wall looks seamless even if your installation skills are just okay.

 DIY Pine Slat Project for Budget Kitchens